ykabir19/ykabir19/README.md

 ## 👋 Hi there!
 I'm Yasir Kabir
-I’m a data enthusiast and problem solver with a strong passion for extracting insights from complex datasets.
+I’m a Data enthusiast and problem solver with a strong passion for extracting insights from complex datasets.
 With a background in Economics and a Msc in Applied AI and Data Analytics, I thrive on leveraging data to build intelligent solutions that drive decision-making and optimize business processes.

 ## 🛠️ Tech Stack
 - Languages: SQL, Python